 News from the Government and Government Offices

-Key acts and ordinances entering into force around the second half of 2018
+Key acts and ordinances entering into force in mid-2019

-This compilation contains a selection of acts and ordinances – both new and amended – that entered into force around the second half of 2018.
+This compilation contains a selection of acts and ordinances – both new and amended – that enter into force in mid-2019

 Climate change, the long-term EU budget and the EU’s strategic agenda for the coming institutional cycle were on the agenda when Stefan Löfven and other heads of state or government from EU Member States met in Brussels on 20–21 June.
 The EU leaders also discussed the EU’s external relations and appointments to several top positions in the EU.

 Declaration between France and Sweden on cooperation in European affairs and an update of the French-Swedish partnership for innovation and green solutions

 Sweden and France have today taken a new step to further increase our bilateral cooperation, at national level, within the European Union and globally.